Process Categories Scope RFQ

 04

-You get a structured comparison: tooling, unit price, MOQ, sample lead time, production lead time, payment terms, risks, and next questions.
+We organize factory replies into comparable items: tooling, unit price, MOQ, sample lead time, production lead time, and open questions.

 toolingunit priceFA sample